 If you’re like a lot of people, you want to be a little more conscious of what you’re drinking – and that’s pretty cool.
 There’s no harm in being a little bit healthier, and there’s no reason to cut out beer entirely (unless your doctor orders it or something).

 So why not switch to some low-calorie beers?

 Before you even start this list, keep this in mind – beer has calories.
 If you’re trying to lose weight, I suggest switching to something with fewer calories.
 Water, maybe?

-Or, you can always switch to beers that are popular for having low calories…Miller 64, Michelob Ultra or any light (or lite) beer will do.
+Or, you can always switch to beers that are popular for having fewer calories…Miller 64, Michelob Ultra or any light (or lite) beer will do.
 But those beers suck, and they aren’t even an efficient way to get a buzz.

 Even Keel IPA – 114 Calories

 Ever since my mother told me about this Ballast Point beer, I’m sort of hooked.
 I’ve always been a fan of the Sculpin IPA, but the Even Keel is a bit different.
 It’s got plenty of mango in it, especially as it warms up a little bit after opening.
 At 3.8% ABV, this low-calorie beer is perfect for a nice, summery day.

 This could be one of the only times Guinness makes one of my lists.
 Guinness is fine, but as with any mass-produced beer, flavor often becomes a victim.
 But with only 125 calories, Guinness gets a pass as a low-calorie, drinkable beer.
 As an added bonus, it’s much better than plenty of other mass-produced beers.

 But hey!
 Guinness isn’t the only low-cal, easy drinking Irish beer you can get.
 In fact, many European import beers are lighter than their American counterparts.

 Down To Earth Session IPA – 150 Calories